-Study and application of theatrical production that may include one or more of the following: theater facilities, scenery construction and painting, properties, lighting, costume, makeup, sound and theatrical management.
+Study and application of the methods and components of theatrical production that may include one or more of the following: theater facilities, scenery construction and painting, properties, lighting, costume, makeup, sound, and theatrical management.
 Three lecture hours, three lab hours per week.

-DRAM 1341 Makeup\
+DRAM 1341 Stage Makeup\

-Design and execution of makeup for the purpose of developing believable characters.
-Includes discussion of basic makeup principles and practical experience of makeup application.
+Design and execution of makeup for the stage performer.
+Includes discussion of makeup principles and practical experience of makeup application.
 Three lecture hours, three lab hours per week.